The page has been translated by Gen AI.

 Reference

 • If you are using a Kubernetes version that has reached end of support or a version that is scheduled to reach end of support, a red exclamation mark will appear to the right of the version.
-If this icon appears, we recommend upgrading the Kubernetes version.
+If this icon is displayed, we recommend upgrading the Kubernetes version.

 Node Pool

-You can view, add, modify, or delete cluster node pool information.
+You can view cluster node pool information and add, modify, or delete.
 For detailed information on using node pools, refer to Managing Nodes.

 CategoryDetailed description